-If you're a brand new KnowBe4 customer and have not yet imported users, integrating your KnowBe4 console with Active Directory will allow you to import all the users you'd like to set up phishing and training campaigns for.
+If you're a brand new KnowBe4 customer and have not yet imported users, by integrating your KnowBe4 console with Active Directory, you can import all the users you'd like to set up for phishing and training campaigns at the same time.

-For existing customers, it is important that the setup and configuration of your ADI are completed in such a way that current user account information is maintained and nothing unexpected occurs.
+For existing customers, it is important to configure ADI so that current user account information is maintained during syncs.
 The synchronization of data from Active Directory is considered authoritative; this means that by default, any users who are not found in your Active Directory will be archived in your KnowBe4 console.
 Also by default, any manual changes you've made to a user in the KnowBe4 console will be overwritten by the data contained in your Active Directory.

-For existing customers with console-managed user accounts, an automatic process will match console-managed user accounts with AD user accounts in order to turn the console-managed accounts into AD-managed user accounts.
+For existing customers with console-managed user accounts, an automatic process will match console-managed user accounts with user accounts in your Active Directory, making your account AD-managed.
 This process works as follows:

-- Customer installs and configures the ADI Sync component at their site.
+- You install and configure the ADI Sync component at your site.

-- This service queries the Directory(s) for user and group information and sends the results to the KnowBe4 servers.
+- The ADI Sync service queries the Directory(s) for user and group information and sends the results to the KnowBe4 servers.

 - The KnowBe4 servers review the information sent and update the users and groups on the server according to the following logic: